ojilles/jilles.net/_posts/2007-10-05-iphone-and-ipod-touch-why-the-negative-responses-feature-requests.md

 and that makes you a niche market.
 Given the current success (shopping season is around the block) you could be waiting a long time.

-Bascially, given Apples reputation in terms of designing applications, operating systems and devices, they thought long and hard about the feature set, and if you're not okay with that please change your perspective from "_Why the ***** is this not an open platform_" to "_Jeez, I am apparently not in the
+Basically, given Apples reputation in terms of designing applications, operating systems and devices, they thought long and hard about the feature set, and if you're not okay with that please change your perspective from "_Why the ***** is this not an open platform_" to "_Jeez, I am apparently not in the